Jerry O'Connell: Career

 O'Connell began his acting career at a young age.
 As a child, he did commercial work for Duncan Hines cookies.
 Shortly after turning eleven, he landed his first feature film role as the character Vern Tessio in Rob Reiner's Stand by Me.
 In 1987, O'Connell appeared in a commercial for Frosted Flakes.
 He starred in the Canadian science-fiction sitcom My Secret Identity from 1988 to 1991 as the teen hero who develops superhuman traits.
 During a summer break from NYU, Jerry starred in the feature film Calendar Girl alongside Jason Priestley and Gabriel Olds.
-He also appeared in the short-lived ABC sitcom Camp Wilder, with Jay Mohr, and Hilary Swank in 1992.
+He also appeared in the short-lived ABC sitcom Camp Wilder, with Jay Mohr and Hilary Swank, in 1992.
 During his junior year, O'Connell auditioned for the television pilot Sliders (also filmed in Canada).
 He was offered the role of Quinn Mallory in the series, which ran for three seasons on Fox and two seasons on the Syfy Channel.
 He served as producer during his fourth season, and is credited with writing and directing several episodes.

-O'Connell has since gone on to star in such movies as Jerry Maguire, Body Shots, Mission to Mars, Tomcats, Scream 2, and Kangaroo Jack.
+O'Connell has since gone on to star in such films as Jerry Maguire, Body Shots, Mission to Mars, Tomcats, Scream 2, and Kangaroo Jack.
+O'Connell also guest-hosted in the late 90s on the late night talk show Later.
 O'Connell has also tried his hand at screenwriting and sold his first screenplay, for First Daughter, to New Regency in 1999.
 The film was released in 2004 by 20th Century Fox-based Davis Entertainment.
 O'Connell served as executive producer and received a "story by" credit on the film, which starred Katie Holmes and Michael Keaton.

 O'Connell starred as Detective Woody Hoyt on the NBC crime drama Crossing Jordan (2001) until its cancelation in May 2007, and was engaged to actress Rebecca Romijn.
 He starred opposite her in the Ugly Betty episode "Derailed".
 He played Hoyt in several episodes of Las Vegas.
 In 2004, he wore a diaper on Last Call with Carson Daly, during a mock commercial skit for the GoodNites bedwetting product.
 The National Enquirer caught him filming the skit and printed a photo of him in his diaper.